fmcgeough/brod_mimic/README.md

 the `brod` code with this converted code.

 The intention is to pull available doc from the `brod` code base and incorporate it into this library.
-That should result in easier to read generated doc.
-The intention is to do `typedoc` as well so that the numerous `brod` types have good doc.
+When the doc is moved over its edited to align with Elixir naming and general standards.
+The goal is to make the doc as accessible as possible for Elixir developers.

 The `brod` code base makes heavy use of `Record`.
 This is not something that is common in Elixir code bases.
 In Erlang declaring a record allows defining the record and